Tour type: Small Group

 Thimphu 4-star hotel

-We start this morning exploring Thimphu with the assistance of your driver and guide.
-We'll visit the Memorial Chorten - a stupa inspired by the third king to deter negative influences.
+We start early this morning exploring Thimphu with the assistance of your driver and guide.
+We'll start at the Memorial Chorten - a stupa inspired by the third king to deter negative influences.
 It was later constructed in his memory by the present king and the queen mother and is a popular walking spot for the locals.
 We'll also visit the National Takin Research Centre where you can view a collection of these unique animals while you stroll through an open pine forest with great views over Thimphu Valley.
 If time allows we'll also see Buddha Point, home to the largest Buddha statue in Bhutan, which towers 51m high over the valley.
 We'll then leave Thimphu and drive across the Dochu La Pass on sheer twisting roads through dense forests.
 You will be driven past multiple chortens at the top of the pass and be able to see the high Himalayan mountains in the distance if the weather is clear.
 After descending into the fertile Punakha Valley we'll take a short walk to the Chimi Lhakhang Temple.
 It was built by Lama Drukpa Kuenley or 'The Divine Madman' and is known locally for blessing women with fertility.